simmonsx/AzureSOC/README.md

 ## Contributing and Acknowledgement

+Sincere thanks to all that offered their advice and support throughout the project.
 Contributions to this project are welcome!
 Feel free to submit a pull request if you find any issues or want to enhance the project.